yinshiyi/deepvariant/docs/deepvariant-training-case-study.md

 this tutorial were done serially with no pipeline optimization.

 ## bam processing
-Since PicoV3 is very low coverage, we need to only take the Bam files regions that have enough coverage >2 Using Bed file or something like that
+Since PicoV3 is very low coverage, we need to only take the Bam files regions that have enough coverage >2, it make sense at least 3 reads to vote to have a majority Using Bed file or something like that
 Learn from the Pacbio examples